 I want to send you off with one more nugget to ponder.

-Easing into a plant based diet isn’t starting a diet at all, it’s a mental, emotional and physical reset of your entire relationship with food.
+Easing into a plant based diet isn’t really starting a diet at all.
+It’s a mental, emotional and physical reset of your entire relationship with food.
 It takes patience, practice and a good teacher.